jerryq27/Cheatsheets/Languages/Python.md

 ### Nested Functions

-With nested functions, the inner function has read only access to variables within the scope of the outer function.
+With nested functions, the inner function has read-only access to variables within the scope of the outer function.

 ```python